 The Android application and the Chromecast receiver are optional components.
 Any device able to display a fullscreen web page should work.

 A live installation, reset every hour, is publicly available:

-- administration panel - receiver
+- administration panel - · receiver

-You can also quickly pull a ready-to-use version with Docker:
+You can also quickly pull a ready-to-use version with Docker (you may want to replace latest by a stable tag, like 2.6.1):